ljuvela/DAREA/README.md

 https://github.com/ollipauna/speechtokenizer
 https://github.com/ollipauna/moshi

 These repositories implement STE based gradient estimation during inference.
+Note that the moshi needs to compile C/C++ extensions and requires `gcc` or similar compiler on the system.

 ### STE estimator for conventional codecs